OpenMOSE/RWKV-LM-RLHF/README.md

 This repo is forked from RWKV-LM

 Test implement of Layerwise Importance Sampled AdamW
+## 2024.04.12 Update
+1. Implemented Direct Preference Optimization
+   - It aims to directly incorporate human preferences and evaluations into the learning model.
+It directly assesses the desirability of actions taken by the model and optimizes the learning process based on that assessment.
+   - This is experimental code.
+   - VRAM Heavy.
+With 24GB of VRAM, dpo-tuning up to 3b is possible.
+To tune 7b, a minimum of 32GB of VRAM is required....
+   - i'm looking for alternatives to grad_cp....
 ## 2024.04.10 Update
 1. Implemented layer selection probability profiling
    - You can now change the selection probability for each layer in CSV format.
 Perhaps under certain conditions it should be able to contribute to loss optimization